 Be on Alert – Fraudulent Employment Offers.
 Learn More

 Are you looking to work on current and emerging energy and environmental policy issues?
 Do you want to apply your education and experience to help Federal government agencies improve the way they develop and implement regulations, policies, and programs?
-Our Regulatory, Policy and Economics business portfolio has over 30 years of experience supporting the design, implementation, and improvement of federal programs and is seeking a Public Policy Specialist to support clients like the U.S. Nuclear Regulatory Commission and the Environmental Protection Agency.
+Our Regulatory, Policy and Economics business portfolio has over 30 years of experience supporting the design, implementation, and improvement of federal programs and is seeking a Public Policy Specialist to support clients like the Environmental Protection Agency and the U.S. Nuclear Regulatory Commission.

 Join our multidisciplinary team of policy analysts, economists, attorneys, business analysts, scientists, and engineers.
 We combine legal, economic, engineering, and scientific research and analysis to solve unique public policy challenges through innovative, accurate, timely, and high-quality products and services.
 Our dynamic work environment involves working on multiple projects simultaneously, supporting a wide range of clients, and providing a wide range of support services.
 This role will be located in the Washington DC Metro area (with flexibility for telework considered).
 Occasional travel to client sites and conferences may be required once business travel resumes.

 Ideal candidates will combine strong quantitative analysis skills necessary for supporting program evaluation, business and regulatory analysis, and cost/benefit estimates, with equally strong research, policy analysis, and writing skills to contribute to policy papers and technical background documents, stakeholder and public comment reports, and regulatory language.
-This candidate will work within an interdisciplinary team conducting applied research and providing consulting services in support of national-level programs addressing a range of policy issues, with a focus on nuclear power and environmental and resource management.
+This candidate will work within an interdisciplinary team conducting applied research and providing consulting services in support of national-level programs addressing a range of policy issues, with a focus on environmental policy and nuclear power.